 During the 1940's the northern portion of the Preserve along with several hundred acres of surrounding land were purchased by John G. MacKenty.
 Mr. MacKenty was born in 1900 and was a Radio Corporation of America executive and avid duck hunter.
 He was married to Katherine Walker, and they had two sons, John and Jeremiah, and one daughter, Katherine, who was married to Robert Bigelow, the owner of the southern portion of the Preserve.
-John MacKenty senior, published the book "Duck Hunting" in pleasure in this Figure 21.
-Eldridge Map of Martha's Vineyard, 1913 sport lies in the process of hunting and perhaps only ten per cent in the actual 'shooting'".
+John MacKenty senior, published the book "Duck Hunting" in pleasure in this Figure 2 sport lies in the process of hunting and perhaps only ten per cent in the actual 'shooting'".
 The Mackentys operated several duck blinds along both sides of Quenomica Neck (personal communication, Mike MacKenty 2022, Figure 19).